Car Insurance for Custom Cars

-When you have customized or modified your car, finding insurance coverage to adequately protect your vehicle from the risks it’s exposed to may be difficult.
+When you have customized or modified your car, finding an auto insurance company and coverage to adequately protect your vehicle from the risks it’s exposed to may be difficult.

 Customized vehicles are often a composition of a traditional vehicle and specific, unique, and usually expensive parts.

-When searching for coverage, many things can affect your options, such as:
+When searching, many things can affect your affordable coverage options, such as:

 - the state you reside in

-- the company you’re attempting to get coverage through
+- the insurance company you’re attempting to get coverage through

 - modifications you’ve made